ucpdh23/ServantPhone/README.md

 # How to build and execute

 First of all, you need to build [pjsua2](https://docs.pjsip.org/en/latest/pjsua2/intro.html).
 This module provides a ready-to-use implementation of SIP in order to simplify and develop the VoIP component of this project.
+See the [build](https://docs.pjsip.org/en/latest/pjsua2/building.html) page to install this dependency in your system.